Source

 Bug reports: https://issues.gerritcodereview.com/issues/new?component=1370071

-If the version requirement is not met or the source is not Tsinghua, refer to Git Repo Mirror Usage Help for installation.
+If the version does not meet the requirement, or if the source is not the Tsinghua mirror, refer to Git Repo Mirror Usage Help for installation.

 Version Branches